arufa-research/junokit-user-docs/docs/intro.md

 User scripts are a way to define the flow of interacting with contracts on some network in form of a script.
 These scripts can be used to deploy a contract, query/transact with the contract.A sample script `scripts/sample-script.ts` is available in the boilerplate.

+Run `yarn build` before running scripts, this will generate a `build/` directory in the project's directory with compiled `.js` files to be used by junokit.